KushalMehta17/Analyzing-ISRO-Sea-Surface-Dataset/README.md

 ## What We Did
 1. Data Extraction & Preprocessing

 Used latitude and longitude slicing to isolate the North Pacific subregion.
 Extracted variables such as:

 -> Sea Level Anomaly (SLA)

 -> Sea Surface Temperature (SST)

 -> Salinity

   This preprocessing allowed for clean, consistent, and reproducible analysis.

 2. Visualization of Spatio-Temporal Trends

   Created temporal line plots to track sea level and temperature trends over time (1993–2022), for the North Pacific, as well as Global trends.

-3. Interpretation & Environmental Inference
+4. Interpretation & Environmental Inference

 Interpreted visual data to identify:

 -> Gradual rise in sea levels over time.

 -> Strong links between rising SST and corresponding SLA increases.

 -> Periodic variations linked to monsoons and ENSO (El Niño–Southern Oscillation) effects.

-These observations were supported by climate science literature and real-world ocean behavior, validating the analysis.
+These observations were supported by climate science literature and real-world ocean behaviour, validating the analysis.

 Please refer to the Jupyter Notebook and Results section to know more!